GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 -	Make most of the information requested optional.

 {% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year or less.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}

+# Policy, Standards, and Guidance

+[text and table here from DIRA PDF Appendix A]

+# NIST Special Publication 800-63-3 Requirements Traceability Matrix

+[text and table here from DIRA PDF Appendix C]

 # NIST SP 800-63 Updates